stackbuilders/react-native-spotlight-tour/README.md

       }
     ];

+...
 ```

-Check out the complete example [here](example)
+Check out the complete example [here](example/).

 ## Contributing

 Contributions are always welcome!
-If you are interested in contribuiting, please checkout our [Conduct Code](CODE_OF_CONDUCT).
+If you are interested in contribuiting, please checkout our [Conduct Code](CODE_OF_CONDUCT.md).

-Environment requirements:
+To run the library code locally, please consider the following versions:
 - nodejs >= 14.7.0
 - yarn >= 1.22.4